-[Lesson Learned] Changing Name Server on Cisco ISE 1.2 Deployment
+Changing Name Server on Cisco ISE 1.2 Deployment

 If you ever experience DNS resolution failure on Cisco ISE with Active Directory integration, it could lead to AD being disconnected, and every authentication against AD will be dropped (RADIUS Request Dropped).

-It could be a little bit tricky as we need to remove the DNS 1 and (if any) DNS 2 before add the name server to the list.
-If we don’t do that first, our new name server ip address will be placed last in the list, which means ISE will query the first name server before reaching next name servers.
-We can add up to 3 DNS servers into ISE deployment.
-So here are the steps:
+If we don’t do that first, our new name server IP address will be placed last in the list, which means ISE will query the first name server before reaching the next name servers.

-Check the name server configured on ISE with command “show run | in name-server”
+To change the name server, we need to check the name server configured on ISE with the command “show run | in name-server”

 1 2 |